kide-vm/kide/README.md

 It is probably best to read the [The Book](http://dancinglightning.gitbooks.io/the-object-machine/content/) first.

-Currently the work is to get the system to bootstrap, ie produce and executable that does what the ruby code says.

-Later that executable needs to extend itself, but to do so it will be able to use the same code.
+The current third rewrite adds a system language, with the idea of compiling ruby to that language, bosl.
+The original ruby parser has been remodelled to parse bosl and later we will use whitequarks parser to parse ruby.
+Then it will be ruby --> bosl --> assembler --> binary .

 ## Done

 Some things that are finished (for *a* definition of finished, ie started)

+### Interpreter

+After doing some debugging on the generated binaries i opted to write an interpreter for the register layer.
+That way test runs on the interpreter reveal most issues.

+### Debugger

+And after the interpreter was done, i wrote a [visual debugger](https://github.com/salama/salama-debugger).
+It is a simple opal application that nevertheless has proven great help both in figuring out what is going on, and in finding bugs.

 ### Assembly